-- They are assistant and associate professors whose primary appointment is at the Harvard School of Public Health and who are on the HSPH payroll;
+- They are assistant or associate professors whose primary appointment is at the Harvard T.H.
+Chan School of Public Health and who are on the Harvard Chan School payroll;

-- Selection process and criteria: The senior associate dean for academic affairs will select the sabbatical winners.
-Applications will be evaluated on the basis of the scholarly merit of the activities to be undertaken during the period of sabbatical leave and the incremental value of those activities to the applicant’s professional development.
+- Selection process and criteria: Applications will be evaluated on the basis of the scholarly merit of the activities to be undertaken during the period of sabbatical leave and the incremental value of those activities to the applicant’s professional development.

-- Salary support: For faculty members on the HSPH payroll, salary support will be provided for up to 50 percent of their academic-year salary.
+- Salary support: For faculty members on the Harvard Chan School payroll, salary support will be provided for up to 50 percent of their academic-year salary.
 If a faculty member covers a portion of his or her salary during the sabbatical period from grant or contract funds, 50 percent of the amount of salary and fringe benefits so covered will be provided to the faculty member in the form of a discretionary account that may be used for professional activities after the sabbatical period.
-(Note: For faculty members who receive part of their salary from another institution, financial support will be provided in proportion to their HSPH salary.)
+(Note: For faculty members who receive part of their salary from another institution, financial support will be provided in proportion to their Harvard Chan School salary.)

-* FTE (full-time equivalent) reflects the percentage of the faculty member’s annualized salary that is compensated on the HSPH payroll.
-For example, faculty who do not work for HSPH in July and August or who have not raised outside funding to cover that portion or their salary have an FTE of .833.
+* FTE (full-time equivalent) reflects the percentage of the faculty member’s annualized salary that is compensated on the Harvard Chan School payroll.
+For example, faculty who do not work for Harvard Chan School in July and August or who have not raised outside funding to cover that portion or their salary have an FTE of .833.